bee-browser/bee/bins/lalrgen/README.md

-# bee-lalrgen
+# lalrgen

 > A LALR parsing tables generator

-The main goal of this crate is generating a [LALR(1)] parsing tables for the `bee-jsparser` crate from a syntactic grammar defined in the [ECMA-262] specification.
+The main goal of this crate is generating a [LALR(1)] parsing tables for the `jsparser` crate from a syntactic grammar defined in the [ECMA-262] specification.

 ## Notable features